 If you enjoy running or spending time at the gym, then you know that the best gym earbuds are the true wireless ones.
 Regular wireless ones will do in a pinch, but wired earphones are no good.
 Nothing pulls you out of the moment like a wire getting snagged on something and pulling your earbuds out.
 Modern wireless earphones have no wires at all, meaning that this will never be a problem.

 Whether you choose over-ear, in-ear buds, or bone conduction headphones, the main thing to look for in a comfortable and secure fit.
 Secure fits are even more important with wireless buds because losing one of the buds when out and about is tragic.
-I've lost earbuds in the past, although they're trendy and useful they can be a pain to find!
+I’ve lost wireless earbuds in the past, although they’re trendy and useful they can be a pain to find!

 Regardless, It would be best if your headphones stayed on, or in your ears for the entire workout.

 Sound quality is another important thing to look for with these headphones.
 Battery life, durability, and noise-cancelling ability are other key features to look for.
 Of course, anything you wear or use while working out should be sweat-resistant.
 Some wireless earbuds don’t make the cut because they don’t offer any kind of sweat-proofing.

 Sport earphones tend to be more sophisticated and specialised than your standard earbuds.
 Running earphones should be comfortably secure in your ear and not come loose during exercise.

 With all of that said, here are five of the best gym earphones available right now.
 We have decided to include various types of earphones, as there’s quite a wide collection of types available now.

 - Open sound offers great detail and bass

 - The open design means some noise gets in